-Prize winning countertenor Dmitry Egorov, a regular guest at Oper Frankfurt, who sang the Sorceress in Dido and Aeneas and Azaria in Zelenka's Il serpente di bronzo last season.
-During rehearsals for Dido he jumped in at short notice to sing Eustazio (role debut, from the pit) in two performances of the enormously successful of Handel's Rinaldo.
-Now he is back to sing Olga in a new production of Eötvös' Tri sestri / Three Sisters.
-Recent roles for the company have included the title role (role debut) in Handel's Radamisto, Nireno in Giulio Cesare in Egitto and Ascalax in Telemann's Orpheus - all new productions.
-This Russian singer sang his first solo role - in Monteverdi's Il ritorno d’Ulisse in patria - during his studies in Mainz.
-Dmitry Egorov appeared at the Staatsoper in Berlin in 2015, singing Adelbert in Telemann's Emma und Eginhard under René Jacobs.
-Other recent engagments have included Handel's Giulio Cesare in Freiburg, Fürth and Klagenfurt, L’humana fragilità / Pisandro (Il ritorno d’Ulisse in patria) at Cologne Opera, Puck (Weber's Oberon) in Gießen, Goffredo (Rinaldo) in Münster, Amadigi (Amadigi di Gaula) at the Staatstheater in Mainz and Medoro (Orlando) at the Handel Festival in Halle.
-A baroque specialist, he has worked with many leading ensembles and conductors, including Michael Hofstetter, Ton Koopman, Konrad Junghänel, Bernhard Fork and Attilio Cremones.
-His first solo album was released in 2011 - Il primo uomo, with arias by Handel and Scarlatti.
+Prize winning countertenor Dmitry Egorov is back in Frankfurt where he has enjoyed great success with roles including Olga (Eötvös' Tri sestry / Three Sisters), Sorceress (Dido and Aeneas), Azaria (Zelenka's Il serpente di bronzo), Handel's Eustazio (Rinaldo), Radamisto (when this production first opened in 2016 too), Nireno (Giulio Cesare in Egitto), a role he sang at the Semperoper Dresden in 2019, and Ascalax (Telemann's Orpheus).
+This Russian born artist sang his first solo role in Frankfurt whilst still a student at Mainz University - in Il ritorno d’Ulisse in patria.
+In 2015 Dmitry Egorov sang Adelbert in Telemann's Emma und Eginhard at the Staatsoper Berlin under René Jacobs.
+Other recent engagments have included Handel's Giulio Cesare in Freiburg, Fürth and Klagenfurt, L’humana fragilità / Pisandro (Il ritorno d’Ulisse in patria) at Cologne Opera, Puck (Weber's Oberon) in Gießen, Goffredo (Rinaldo) in Münster, Amadigi (Amadigi di Gaula) at the Staatstheater in Mainz, Medoro (Orlando) at the Handel Festival in Halle and Oberon (Britten's A Midsummer Night’s Dream) at the Grand Théâtre de Tours.
+Specialising in baroque music he has worked with many of the worlds leading ensembles and conductors including Michael Hofstetter, Ton Koopman, Konrad Junghänel, Bernhard Fork and Attilio Cremones.
+His first solo album Il primo uomo, with arias by Handel and Scarlatti, was released in 2011.